kyma-project/community/docs/kyma-release-notes/2023-06-07-release-notes-2.15.md

 ## Telemetry
 ### Manager
-- In [preparation for turning the telemetry component into a module](https://github.com/kyma-project/telemetry-manager/issues/150), resources got consolidated.
-As a result, you need to run a cleanup script when you upgrade to Kyma version 2.15.
+- In [preparation for turning the telemetry component into a module](https://github.com/kyma-project/telemetry-manager/issues/150), resources have been consolidated.
+As a result, you must run a cleanup script when you upgrade to Kyma version 2.15.
 For more details, read the [2.14-2.15 Migration Guide](https://github.com/kyma-project/kyma/blob/main/docs/migration-guide-2.14-2.15.md).
 - Handling of webhook certificates (https://github.com/kyma-project/kyma/issues/16626) has been improved.

 ### Tracing